Tractorou24/WIK-DPS-TP01/README.md

 <br><br>

 # **WIK-DPS-TP02**
-WIK-DPS-TP02 is the TP for the doker image used to build and run the WIK-DPS-TP01 server.
+WIK-DPS-TP02 is the TP for the docker image used to build and run the WIK-DPS-TP01 server.

 <ins>Build and run the server :</ins>
 - Open a terminal in the <span style="color:orange">basic_server</span> folder